 An 80 minutes documentary by Lauren Bastide.
 Executive producer : Nouvelles Ecoutes.
 Producer : Aurore Meyer Mahieu.
 Release on March the 8th 2017.

-On January 21st, La Poudre was in Washington to cover the Women’s March, a rally that gathered half a million people the day after the inauguration of Donald Trump as the 45th President of the United States.
+On January 21st, the French feminist podcast « La Poudre » was in Washington to cover the Women’s March, a rally that gathered half a million people, on the day after the inauguration of Donald Trump as the 45th president of the United States.

-Lauren Bastide, the host, met with women who marched.
-And with women who didn’t.
-She also met with journalists, thinkers and activists for in- depth conversations about this historical event that united, but also divided, American feminists.
+Outside the protest, she met with journalists, thinkers and activists for in- depth conversations about this historical event that united, but also divided, american feminists.
 Washington Post journalist Christine Emba, civil rights advocate Kimberlé Crenshaw who coined the term « intersectional », feminist playwright Eve Ensler, « Stuff Mom Never Told You » podcast host Caroline Ervin, and policy director of the National Association for Lesbian Rights Julie Gonen.